 Chlamydia in men is most commonly an infection of the urethra (where urine comes out).
-In women it is most commonly an infection of the neck of the womb (inside the vigina).
+In women it is most commonly an infection of the neck of the womb (inside the vagina).
 Infection can also occur in the anus, mouth, and even eyes.

 People who have the infection may not know they have it, particularly women, in whom symptoms are often absent.
 Most people with infection are unaware of it.

 Chlamydia can cause long term complications.
 In women this can include pelvic inflammatory disease (PID), tubal infertility, and ectopic pregnancy.
 Men with active infection may have reduced sperm quality, although this recovers when infection is treated.

 Chlamydia is spread mainly by penetrative sexual intercourse, although the exact details are not fully understood.
 It is considered highly infectious.
 It can spread through oral sex.
 The infection can sometimes be detected in the conjunctiva of the eyes and in the lining of the mouth, even where there is no genital infection.

 Untreated chlamydia sometimes clears on its own, with 50% resolving after 12 months.
 This is not a reason to delay or avoid treatment.

 Confidential chlamydia testing

 - Sexually active people should test every year and when they have a new partner.
 Annual HIV testing should also be carried out for those at risk.